In order to receive assistance, eligible businesses and industries must demonstrate two or more of the following criteria:

 - Companies with civil service employees providing technical support to U.S. military installations in North Carolina.

 Continuous Improvement Training

 As business and industries go through daily operations, it is important to continually improve and enhance the basic skills of your workforce.

 Customized Training Program Purpose

 The Customized Training Program is designed to make a difference in your bottom line, whether your organization is creating jobs, investing in new machinery and equipment, or streamlining processes for efficiency.

 Rockingham Community College’s goal is to develop and teach courses and workshops in job-related skills and assist with continuous improvement for eligible local companies.

 Customized Training Program Development Process

 - Meet to assess training needs and develop a training plan that will meet your work schedule and skill improvement objectives.
 Training duration varies by topic and company.

 - Develop the training curriculum and delivery methods that meet the requirements of your organization.
-CEUs (Continuing Education Unit) are available for most training classes.
+CEUs (Continuing Education Units) are available for most training classes.